contractautomataproject/ContractAutomataLib/README.md

 product and the union of the orchestrations of `p1` and `p5` would be the mpc of the service product line.

-<h1>FMCAT Architecture</h1>

-FMCAT is based on a previous tool for contract automata (CA), implemented in Java.
-In particular, FMCAT extends the main classes used for CA by adding the new functionalities described above.
-The Contract Automata Tool also relies on a previous framework for specifying Finite State Automata in Java, from which it inherited some basic functionalities for storing and printing automata.
+<h2>Architecture</h2>

-A Diagram showing the architecture of FMCAT is depicted in Figure [fig:architecture], and it is composed of three main modules:
+The architecture of FMCAT is is composed of three main modules:

-**User Interface** This module contains the two Java classes `FMCATGUI.java` and `FMCATPROMPT.java`.
-The first one implements the GUI of FMCAT, and it is based on an existing framework called *mxGraph* for editing graphs in Java.
-The command line prompt is mainly inherited from the previous versions of the tool and it allows to interact with the API of FMCAT by means of an interactive command-line interface.
+**User Interface** This module contains the Java class `App.java`.
+This implements the GUI of FMCAT, and it is based on an existing framework called *mxGraph* for editing graphs in Java.

-**I/O Module** This module concerns with the storing of file descriptors used by FMCA.
+**I/O Module** This module contains the stand-alone Java class `MSCAIO.java` and concerns with the storing of file descriptors used by FMCA.
 There are three types of files used by the tool: `*.prod` files contain textual descriptions of products as described previously.
 An FMCAT is stored in either a readable textual representation